awsdocs/iam-user-guide/doc_source/access_policies_manage-attach-detach.md

 ## Terminology<a name="attach-detach-etc-terminology"></a>

-When you associate permissions policies with identities \(users, groups, and roles\), terminology and procedures vary depending on whether you are working with a managed or inline policy:
+When you associate permissions policies with identities \(users, user groups, and roles\), terminology and procedures vary depending on whether you are working with a managed or inline policy:
 + **Attach** – Used with managed policies\.
-You attach a managed policy to an identity \(a user, group, or role\)\.
+You attach a managed policy to an identity \(a user, user group, or role\)\.
 Attaching a policy applies the permissions in the policy to the identity\.
 + **Detach** – Used with managed policies\.
-You detach a managed policy from an IAM identity \(a user, group, or role\)\.
+You detach a managed policy from an IAM identity \(a user, user group, or role\)\.
 Detaching a policy removes its permissions from the identity\.
 + **Embed** – Used with inline policies\.
-You embed an inline policy in an identity \(a user, group, or role\)\.
+You embed an inline policy in an identity \(a user, user group, or role\)\.
 Embedding a policy applies the permissions in the policy to the identity\.
 Because an inline policy is stored in the identity, it is embedded rather than attached, though the results are similar\.
 **Note**
 You can embed an inline policy for a *[service\-linked role](id_roles_terms-and-concepts.md#iam-term-service-linked-role)* only in the service that depends on the role\.
 See the [AWS documentation](https://docs.aws.amazon.com/) for your service to see whether it supports this feature\.
 + **Delete** – Used with inline policies\.
-You delete an inline policy from an IAM identity \(a user, group, or role\)\.
+You delete an inline policy from an IAM identity \(a user, user group, or role\)\.
 Deleting a policy removes its permissions from the identity\.
 **Note**
 You can delete an inline policy for a *[service\-linked role](id_roles_terms-and-concepts.md#iam-term-service-linked-role)* only in the service that depends on the role\.
 See the [AWS documentation](https://docs.aws.amazon.com/) for your service to see whether it supports this feature\.